Essential Functions and Qualifications of Camp War Eagle Staff

 - Constant 24 hour supervision of campers ages 7 to 17 for a five to twelve week time period, depending on contract.

 - Understand and carefully follow all camp procedures and policies, and hold campers and other staff accountable, including:

 - Ensuring that appropriate procedures are followed in dealing with abuse or discipline problems, as outlined during orientation and

 - Providing adequate support and timely referrals to appropriate staff regarding personal issues such as eating disorders, mental illnesses, tragedy, etc.

 Specific essential functions include but are not limited to:

-- Supervise directly a group of children and try to insure their safety and wellbeing at all times and respond to critical incidents as outlined during orientation;
+- Supervise directly a group of children and ensure their safety and wellbeing at all times and respond to critical incidents as outlined during orientation;

-- Teach in one or several areas of the Camp War Eagle Program;
+- Teach in one or more areas of the Camp War Eagle program;

 - Coach a team in competition;

-- Serve as a Christian role model and teacher of religious principles, values and lifestyle for campers;
+- Serve as Christian role model and teacher of religious principles, values and lifestyle for campers;

 - Engage in relational Christian ministry to campers;

 - Lead and participate in various Christian religious activities and programs with campers and other staff including nightly devotionals, evening worship services, and other camp religious programming;

 - Work outdoors in the heat of the summer or inclement weather for extended hours;